 The converter lets you go from arabic to roman numerals and vice versa.
 Simply type in the number you would like to convert in the field you would like to convert from, and the number in the other format will appear in the other field.
 Due to the limitations of the roman number system you can only convert numbers from 1 to 3999.

 To easily convert between roman and arabic numerals you can use the table above.
 The key is to handle one arabic digit at a time, and translate it to the right roman number, where zeroes become empty.
 Go ahead and use the converter and observe how the table shows the solution in realtime!

 Here is the current date and time written in roman numerals.
 Since the roman number system doesn't have a zero, the hour, minute, and second component of the timestamps sometimes become empty.

-The year 2022 began on a Saturday and is not a leap year.
-Here you can read more about what has happened in the year 2022.
+The year 2022 began on a Saturday and was not a leap year.
+Here you can read more about what happened in the year 2022.

 Below are the numbers MMXIX through MMXXV, which are close to MMXXII.
 The right column shows how each roman numeral adds up to the total.

 |2019||=||MMXIX||=||1000 + 1000 + 10 + 10 − 1|